tink-ab/tink-link-ios/USAGE.md

 ```

 ## Showing Terms and Conditions and Privacy Policy
-The user must be presented with an option to view Tink’s Terms and Conditions and Privacy Policy before aggregating any data.
+If aggregating under Tink's license the user must be presented with an option to view Tink’s Terms and Conditions and Privacy Policy before aggregating any data.

 Here's how you can get the url for the Terms and Conditions and present it with the SFSafariViewController.